l33tllama/leofebey.com/pages/05.workshops/robot-workshop-circuitpython-beta/default.md

 These workshops wouldn't be possible without the support of [Hobart Hackerspace](https://www.hobarthackerspace.org.au/), [Hobart Makers](http://hobartmakers.com/) and [Enterprize](https://enterprize.space).
 Please check them out, they are good people!

+A portion of the profits of this workshop will be donated to Hobart Hackerspace and Hobart Makers as they have helped promote the event and support me in general.

 ### The robot kit I currently plan to use will likely have these parts:

 ## Microcontroller - Adafruit METRO M0 Express